Sizing Antenna Arrays for Near-field Communication and Sensing: System model

-Consider a narrowband antenna array with aperture $D$, designed for center frequency $f_{\mathrm{c}}$, corresponding to wavelength $\lambda = \mathrm{c}/f_{\mathrm{c}}$, where $\mathrm{c}$ is the speed of light.
+Consider a narrowband antenna array with aperture $D$, defined as the maximum extent of the geometry.
+The array is operates at a center frequency $f_{\mathrm{c}}$, corresponding to wavelength $\lambda = \mathrm{c}/f_{\mathrm{c}}$, where $\mathrm{c}$ is the speed of light.
+The element spacing satisfies the Nyquist criterion and is half-wavelength, i.e, $\lambda/2$.
 The antenna elements are assumed to be isotropic and mutual coupling is considered negligible.

-The radiative near-field region of the array is within the interval $\left[1.2D, d_{\mathrm{FA} }/ \alpha \right]$ \cite{primer_on_nf_bf}, where $d_{\mathrm{FA}} = 2D^2 / \lambda$ is the Fraunhofer distance of the array and $\alpha$ is a real coefficient determined by the aperture geometry and configuration \cite{mw_nf_res_alpha}.
-The parameter $\alpha$ values for the considered array geometries are taken from \cite{mw_nf_res_alpha} and reported in Table \ref{tab:alpha_per_geom}.
+In the radiative near-field region, the array factor (AF) of an antenna array is a function of the distance $d$ and can be written as $\mathrm{AF}\left( x(d', d) \right)$, where $d'$ is the beamfocusing distance, which corresponds to the target or user location.
+In the near-field, the spherical distance difference across antennas is approximated using a quadratic second-order Taylor approximation.
+As a result, even for different geometries, the argument of the AF shares the same formulation \cite{primer_on_nf_bf, large_arr_beamdepth, uca_near_field} given by

+where $a$ is an argument scaling coefficient dependent on the array geometry \cite{mw_nf_res_alpha} and $d_{\mathrm{ver}} = \left| \frac{1}{d'}- \frac{1}{d} \right| = \frac{|d - d'|}{d'd}$ is the absolute value of vergence difference \cite{geom_optics}.
+The beamforming resolution is evaluated in terms of the $-3$ dB beamwidth, which in the range is referred to as the beamdepth (BD).
+The 3 dB BD is calculated by computing the argument for which the AF power drops to half of its maximum value $|\mathrm{AF}(x_{\mathrm{3 dB}})|^2 = 0.5$ and then solving for $d$ in \eqref{eq:nf_af_arg}, yielding

+Formula \eqref{eq:3dB_distance} gives two distances for which the $-3$ dB value is achieved when beamfocusing at $d'$ \cite{primer_on_nf_bf}.
+Where $\alpha = x_{\mathrm{3 dB}} / a$ represents the normalized argument $d_{\mathrm{FA}} d_{\mathrm{ver}}$ for which the AF reaches half of the maximum power.
+Given the universal formulation, the parameter $\alpha$ provides a unified measure of the beamfocusing resolution across array geometries.
+Table \ref{tab:alpha_per_geom} lists the numerical $\alpha$ values obtained in \cite{mw_nf_res_alpha}.
 Note that the $\alpha_{\mathrm{MIMO}}$ parameter is obtained from combining the array factors of the transmit and receive apertures corresponding to the monostatic MIMO sensing scenario.
 It is not applicable to MIMO in the context of communications.
 In the following analysis and numerical results, $\alpha_{\mathrm{SIMO/MISO}}$ is used.